survivejs/react-book/manuscript/03_webpack_and_react.md

 to get React installed.
 This will save React to `dependencies` section of `package.json`.
 Later on we'll be using this information to generate a vendor build for the production version.
 I find it to be a good practice to separate application and development level dependencies this way.

 Now that we got that out of the way we can start to develop our Kanban application.
-First we should define `App`.
+First we should define the `App`.
 This will be the core of our application.
 It represents the high level view of it and works as an entry point.
 Later on it will orchestrate it all.

 **app/components/App.jsx**